reifjulian/rscript/README.md

 rscript using filename.R

-* Let rscript search for the executable on its own
-* rscript using filename.R
+* Let rscript search for the executable on its own rscript using filename.R
 ```

 On Mac/Linux, the Rscript path is typically `/usr/local/bin/Rscript` or `/usr/bin/Rscript`.
 On Windows, the path for R version X.Y.Z is typically `C:/Program Files/R/R-X.Y.Z/bin/Rscript.exe`.

-For more details on `rscript` usage, see the Stata help file included in this package.
+For more details, see the Stata help file included in this package.

 ## Tutorial